topcoder-platform/review-api-v6/KAFKA_SETUP.md

 1. **Connection Refused**: Ensure Kafka is running with `docker compose -f docker-compose.kafka.yml ps`
 2. **Topic Not Found**: Topics are auto-created by default, or create manually using Kafka UI
 3. **Consumer Group Issues**: Check consumer group status in Kafka UI under "Consumers"
+4. **DLQ Topics Missing**: DLQ topics are created automatically when the first message is sent to them

 ### Cleanup